Team Genius

 What is the best credit card for airport lounge access in Canada?

-Which credit card offers the best airport lounges?
+What credit card has the best airport lounge perks?